Dentistry

 Tonsillitis Complications

-Bacterial tonsillitis caused by streptococcus A (strep throat) can sometimes lead to complications if left untreated, such as:1, 7
+Bacterial tonsillitis caused by streptococcus A (strep throat) can lead to serious complications if left untreated.
+For this reason, antibiotics are often prescribed for bacterial tonsillitis.

 • Rheumatic fever (inflammation of multiple organs, including the heart)